MattSturgeon/glove80-config/README.md

 The keymap was initially built using MoErgo's [Layout Editor](https://my.glove80.com), however it is now maintained using [Keymap Editor] with occasional manual tweaking.

-The keyboard firmware can be built locally using `nix`, which is also used for [automatic builds](https://github.com/MattSturgeon/glove80-config/actions/workflows/build.yml).
+The keyboard firmware can be built locally using `nix`, which is also used for [automatic builds].

 [Keymap Drawer] is used to render images of each layer (see below).